Mortgage Calculator

 Understanding Mortgages: The Foundation of Home Ownership

 A mortgage is a loan specifically designed for purchasing real estate, where the property itself serves as collateral.
-Unlike other types of loans, mortgages typically have longer terms (15-30 years) and lower interest rates because the property provides security for the lender.
+Unlike other types of loans like personal loans or auto loans, mortgages typically have longer terms (15-30 years) and lower interest rates because the property provides security for the lender.
 Understanding how mortgages work is crucial because even small differences in interest rates or loan terms can result in tens of thousands of dollars in savings or additional costs over the life of the loan.
+For a comprehensive guide on mortgage calculations, check out our How to Calculate Mortgage Payment guide.

 How Mortgage Payments Are Calculated